m-ld/m-ld-security-spec/design/controls.md

 - Controls for [communication interception](#communication-interception)
 - Suitable **token validity time limits**

+### unauthorised access

+This attack targets components which fail to correctly check the user's authorisation.
+For example, without authorisation controls it would be possible to join a document collaboration and so acquire the document content as part of the normal clone recovery process.

+This class of attack is controlled by SUAC for **m-ld** domains, and **access control lists** (ACL) for other services e.g. the search service.
+Note that since SUAC supports the storage of ACLs in the domain data, the other components should replicate the relevant ACL information (possibly just using the **m-ld** domain to do so).

 ### message forgery

 This attack may target message delivery, by substitution or injection of messages (man-in-the-middle, MITM), or the compute, by malware taking the place of legitimate installed components.